jiyooonkim/data-engineer/README.md

-## Build shopping dictionary and data engineering Project
+## Build search dictionary and data engineering Project

 ### Good basic data brings good results!!
 Developers with the ability to create good data in big databases.